IBPhilippov/GDELT_Cooperation_Dashboard/README.md

    - creates a datased called **BQ_DATASET_NAME** .
 The dataset should be non-existing before run, otherwise and error will be raised.
    - creates a table **BQ_DATASET_NAME.events** partitioned by _DateEvent_ and clustered by _Year_ and _Event_.
 The field _Year_ will be used below to delete and upload data, the field _Event_  will be used to group data in groups for dashboard representation.
 The operations performed by Terraform are defined in /terraform/Dockerfile
 4. Mage.AI creates a project called _gdelt_cooperation_ and pipeline called _gdelt_spark_.
-It runs the pipeline 5 times ranging the _year_ variable from 2019 to 2024, and creates a trigger that will run pipeline on hourly basis (with _year_=2024).
+It runs the pipeline five times ranging the _year_ variable from 2019 to 2024, and creates a trigger that will run pipeline on hourly basis (with _year_ =2024).
 5. During each run, the pipeline
   - recieves data from public GDELT-database in BQ using the query
 ``` SELECT DISTINCT GLOBALEVENTID, _PARTITIONTIME as EventTimestamp, MonthYear, Year, EventCode, Actor1CountryCode, Actor2CountryCode, Actor1Type1Code, Actor2Type1Code